Academic Handbook Health and Safety

 2. The CEO is responsible for ensuring this Policy is implemented across the organisation and that the University meets its legal obligations.
 The CEO is responsible for conducting final reviews on all health and safety documentation and establishing targets across the organisation.

 3. Directors, Senior Managers and Heads are responsible for ensuring this Policy is implemented across the teams for which they are responsible.
-All Directors, Senior Managers, and Heads are expected to promote a positive health and safety culture for the departments they are responsible for, and ensure as far as reasonably practicable that risks and hazards to themselves or their staff are managed correctly by following good practice and reporting any concerns to the competent person(s).
+All Directors, Senior Managers, and Heads are expected to promote a positive health and safety culture for the departments they are responsible for and ensure as far as reasonably practicable that risks and hazards to themselves or their staff are managed correctly by following good practice and reporting any concerns to the competent person(s).

-7. Facilities are responsible for the operational aspects of health and safety across the University and ensuring legal compliance on a day-to-day basis.
-Facilities are responsible for advising staff and students on health and safety arrangements and risk management.
-Fire Wardens are responsible for ensuring that the University complies with fire safety in our premises and evacuating the building in the event of a fire or emergency.
+9. Fire Wardens are responsible for ensuring that the University complies with fire safety on our premises and for evacuating the building in the event of a fire or emergency.

 Arrangements